Campus Kitchen Pivots Operations From Hot Meals to Food Pantry to Help Increasing Numbers of Food Insecure Due to COVID-19 Pandemic

 Volunteers said nearly two-thirds of the people receiving food at the pantry were tied to the university and included students who were still in Kent or employees who needed some assistance.

 Woodyard said new visitors to the pantry require food assistance for a number of reasons.
-One of the personal stories she has witnessed was a single mother who has been struggling to manage expenses after her adult son passed away unexpectedly and did not have life insurance.
+One of the personal stories she has witnessed was a single mother who has been struggling to manage expenses after her adult son passed away unexpectedly without life insurance.
 Another story, she said, was a couple who work for the university who have been raising their grandchildren.
 They sent Woodyard a note that read, “The kitchen is a lifesaver for both of us.
 Thank you from the bottom of my heart.”

 These volunteers have gotten to know the people who come in each week.
 They share recipes and make recommendations about uses for the ingredients they have available.